Toggle menu

 The licence also contains a star rating which the business has achieved.
 We recommend display of the star rating on any website used, but this is not a legal requirement.

-If a licence number is not displayed you can check for a licence by checking the register on our animal welfare page or by sending the name and address of the boarding establishment to licensing@sholland.gov.uk.
+If a licence number is not displayed you can check for a licence by searching on our Public Register here or by sending the name and address of the boarding establishment to licensing@sholland.gov.uk.

 Raise an animal boarding concern

 The relevant body may not always be the council when reporting concerns.
-If you have any concerns about premises in South Holland District Council, please email licensing@sholland.gov.uk with details of the premises or if urgent call 01775 761161.
+If you have any concerns about premises within the South Holland District, please email licensing@sholland.gov.uk with details of the premises or if urgent call 01775 761161.
 Clearly state your concerns and your reason for them.
 All matters of concern will be investigated and complaints are kept confidential.